 Some health problems are actually caused in the alternate pain zone and radiate pain into the back.
 Many muscle injuries can cause back pain from the compensation effect.
 Injury to the arm might affect the upper back or neck.

 An injury to a leg can easily affect posture and create some lower back and pelvic pain.
-Make sure to have all painful zones properly screened and diagnosed to insure the chance for successful treatment.
+Make sure to have all painful zones properly screened and diagnosed to ensure the chance for successful treatment.

 Statistically, non-dorsal primary pain zones will heal much better and resolve completely, when compared to the chances of a lasting cure for primary back pain.